-1. Student who have the University Sponsored Student Injury & Sickness Insurance Plan must complete and submit a claim form for each accident, sickness or for prescription reimbursement.
-Insurance claim forms can be obtained from the Health Services Office, the Office of Student Development, or from the Administrator's Office at the San Diego Campus.

-- 2. A student must complete and sign the Student Injury & Sickness Insurance Plan claim form for each doctor's visit, emergency room, urgent care visit, lab or diagnostic testing visits in order for the Plan Administrator to consider reimbursement/payment to the healthcare provider. - 3.
+- 1. Students who have the University Sponsored Student Injury & Sickness Insurance Plan must complete and submit a claim form for each accident, sickness or for prescription reimbursement.
+Insurance claim forms can be found online at www.renstudent.com - Students must complete and sign the Student Injury & Sickness Insurance Plan claim form for each doctor's visit, emergency room, urgent care visit, lab or diagnostic testing visits in order for the Plan Administrator to consider reimbursement/payment to the healthcare provider. - 3.
 The claim form must be submitted to the Plan Administrator within 90 days after an injury or sickness in order for the claim to be considered for reimbursement/payment. - 4.
 Students needing assistance with the claim process should contact the Health Services Office, the Local Servicing Broker of the Insurance Plan or Plan Administrator. - 5.
 Students are advised to make a copy for their records of all forms, claims and receipts submitted to the Plan Administrator. - 6.
 If the student receives a bill from any healthcare provider, contact the Health Services Office immediately for instructions.